jmuehlig/perf-cpp/docs/what-are-performance-counters.md

 Counts are exact (no sampling error) but tell you nothing about *which* instructions caused those events.

 **Sampling** captures snapshots at regular intervals.
-Every *N* events (e.g., every 50,000 cycles), the CPU interrupts and records context about that moment — the instruction pointer, memory address, timestamp, cache level, and more.
+Every *N* events (e.g., every 50,000 cycles), the CPU interrupts and records context about that moment: the instruction pointer, memory address, timestamp, cache level, and more.
-This gives you a statistical picture of *where* events are concentrated, but since only every *N*-th event triggers a sample, it's an approximation — not every instruction is observed.
+This gives you a statistical picture of *where* events are concentrated.
+Since only every *N*-th event triggers a sample, the picture is an approximation; instructions between samples go unobserved.

 ## How many counters are available?